Caring For Your 1 Year Old Baby

 Some one-year-olds experience sleep regression, which means they may have previously slept well through the night but are now having trouble.
 This is normal and, while it can be tough on parents, is nothing to be worried about.

-If your 1 year old baby is waking up frequently during the night, establish a bedtime routine and allow your little one to lie in bed when they are still awake (rather than letting them fall asleep somewhere else and then carrying them to bed).
+But, if your 1 year old baby is waking up frequently during the night, establish a bedtime routine and allow your little one to lie in bed when they are still awake (rather than letting them fall asleep somewhere else and then carrying them to bed).

 This helps them learn to fall asleep on their own.
 It also helps them fall back asleep without you and your partner if they wake up in the middle of the night.